Bachelor of Education (B. ED.)

 ORDINANCE FOR B.Ed.
 TWO YEARS (FOUR SEMESTERS) PROGRAMME

-FROM (SESSION 2017 ONWARDS)
+FROM (2017 ONWARDS)

 DEPARTMENT OF EDUCATION LUCKNOW UNIVERSITY LUCKNOW